What’s On in Historic Dunkeld

 Euphemia Ramsay: A Gothic Ghost Story for Solstice – Click here for tickets

 A creaky door, a mysterious thud, a short lived scream.
-Reviving the Victorian tradition of telling ghost stories at Christmas, Euphemia Ramsay will be sharing a supernatural tale from master of the genre Wilkie Collins.
+Reviving the Victorian tradition of telling ghost stories at Christmas, Euphmeia Ramsay will be sharing a supernatural tale from master of the genre Wilkie Collins.

 Friday 14th February 2025 at 7.30pm